 Splash Strips are the narrow band of gravel or shingle often installed in between the paving and the masonry of a house or garage.
+Somehow, they are referred to as "French Drains" by some - they are neither French nor drains: they are a bodge.
 They started appearing in the 1970s and the initial suspicion was they were a cost-saving gimmick by housebuilders – instead of laying a 3 feet wide path (we were still struggling with the newly introduced metric system back then) of solid paving, usually PCC flags, the penny-pinchers in the design office, rotated the popular 3’ x 2’s through 90° giving a 2 feet wide path (600mm) with a 1 foot strip of gravel.
 Still the 1 yard (900mm-ish) path expected for access around houses but using only two-thirds of the flags as previously.

 And they explained this away by claiming the gravel was an essential drainage feature, taking surface water from the flags, and directing it to ground.
 Even better, the loose gravel acted as a barrier to rainwater splashes bouncing up from a hard surface and breaching the Damp Proof Course (DPC), hence the name – Splash Strips.

 The strategy also reduced the skill level required of the paving layer.
 Previously, it was essential for the flags to fall away from the house/garage/wall, to drain away surface water.
 Once a Splash Strip was installed, the paving could be laid to any old level, as there was an escape route on either side (usually!)

 “Ay up!”, thought the canny housebuilders.
 If we don’t need a skilled flagger to ensure the paving is laid to proper falls, we can use a semi-gormless labourer instead, let them lay the paving any old way, and pay them roughly 30% less than it would cost for a tradesperson.
 Quids in!